Market Flow Tools 101Price Action Screener 101: Your Complete Guide to Finding Trading Setups

 The 100-Day MA — Long-Term Trend

 The 100-day MA gives you the quarterly view.
 Stocks above their 100-day MA are in established, sustained uptrends.
 This filter is particularly useful for identifying stocks that have been accumulating strength over an extended period — not just a short-term spike.
-Institutional fund managers pay close attention to the 100-day MA when deciding whether a stock is worth holding.

 Why use all three together?